 My rhubarb pie is very basic: the way I like it best.
 I just toss the sliced rhubarb with some sugar and vanilla (the sweetness of the vanilla is a perfect complement to the sour rhubarb.
 Nutmeg would be nice too).
 And then I bake it up in a classic pie shell with a lattice top crust that bakes up all flaky and crisp.

-Be sure to let your pie cool thoroughly before you cut it– a rule of thumb for almost any fruit pie.
+Be sure to let your pie cool thoroughly before you cut it-- a rule of thumb for almost any fruit pie.
 This is because the fruit juices continue to thicken and gelatanize as the pie cools down, and if you cut the pie when it's still warm you will likely find your plate flooded with still-runny liquid.
 Not a great pie experience, by any means.

-- For the pie shell:
+For the pie pastry crust:

-- 2 1/2 cups all-purpose flour
+- 2 ½ cups all purpose flour

-- 1/4 cup powdered or confectioner's sugar
+- ¼ cup powdered sugar

-- 1/4 tsp salt
+- ¼ teaspoon salt

 - Ice-cold water

-- For the filling:
+For the pie filling:

-- 5 cups thinly sliced rhubarb (slice lengthwise, into little rounds.
+- 5 cups rhubarb (thinly sliced.
+Slice lengthwise, into little rounds.
 I needed 5 longish stalks of rhubarb for 5 cups)

-- 1 tbsp pure vanilla extract
+- 1 tablespoon pure vanilla extract

-- 1 1/4 cups turbinado sugar
+- 1 ¼ cups turbinado sugar

-- 1/4 cup tapioca starch
+- ¼ cup tapioca starch

 - To make the pie crust, place all the ingredients except water in a mixing bowl.
-Using a fork or a pie-cutter, cut the butter and shortening into the flour.
+Using a fork or a pie-cutter, cut the butter into the flour.
 You should have a coarse mixture with fairly large-- about pea-size-- pieces of butter and shortening in it.